 Venatorx is currently enrolling a Phase 3 clinical trial of cefepime-taniborbactam in patients with complicated urinary tract infections (cUTIs).

 This Phase 3 clinical trial (ClinicalTrials.gov – NCT03840148) is a global randomized, double-blind, active controlled, non-inferiority study evaluating the efficacy, safety, and tolerability of cefepime-taniborbactam in adults with cUTI, including acute pyelonephritis.
 The trial will assess the safety and efficacy of cefepime-taniborbactam as compared with that of meropenem using clinical cure and microbiological eradication as the primary composite efficacy endpoint.

-This project has been funded in whole or in part with federal funds from the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services, under Contract No. HHSN272201300019C, The Wellcome Trust under Award No. 360G-Wellcome-101999/Z/13/Z, and the Biomedical Advanced Research and Development Authority, Office of the Assistant Secretary for Preparedness and Response, Department of Health and Human Services under Contract No. HHSO100201900007C.
+This project began with federal funds from the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services, under Contract No. HHSN272201300019C, and The Wellcome Trust under Award No. 360G-Wellcome-101999/Z/13/Z, and continues with federal funds from the Department of Health and Human Services; Office of the Assistant Secretary for Preparedness and Response, Biomedical Advanced Research and Development Authority, under Contract No. HHSO100201900007C.